dalehenrich/gsApplicationTools/docs/gettingStarted.md

 # Getting started with Gem Servers

-The gsApplicationTools project provides a framework for launching gem servers.
+The gsApplicationTools project provides a framework for launching *gem servers*.

 A *gem server* is a [Topaz session](#gemstone-session) that executes an application-specific service loop.

+## Seaside Gem Servers

-GsDevKit [Seaside][4] applications use a [simple persistence model][5] where the [transaction](#gemstone-transaction) boundaries are aligned along HTTP request boundaries where an [abort](#abort-transaction) is performed before the HTTP request is passed to Seaside for processing and a [commit](#commit-transaction) is performed before the HTTP request is returned to the HTTP client).
-[Transaction conflicts](#transaction-conflicts) are handled by simply doing an *abort* and then retrying the HTTP request.
+In [Seaside][4] applications a *simple persistence model* is used where the [transaction](#gemstone-transaction) boundaries are aligned along HTTP request boundaries:

+1. An [abort](#abort-transaction) is performed before the HTTP request is passed to Seaside for processing.
+2. A [commit](#commit-transaction) is performed before the HTTP request is returned to the HTTP client).
-Since only one *transaction* may be active at any one time within a *GemStone session*, multiple *gem servers* must be run to achieve concurrent execution.

-therefore it to is necessry to run multiple

-a separate operating system process ([topaz][2]) that runs a single GemStone session.
-Application-specific gem servers are needed for GsDevKit because [it is not a good idea to fork application-specific threads within a Seaside application][1].
-Multiple gems
+3. [Transaction conflicts](#transaction-conflicts) are handled by doing an *abort* and then the HTTP request is retried.

+Using this model means that it is not necessary to include code for transaction handling in a Seaside application, thus it possible to [Develop in Pharo and deploy in GemStone][5].

+## ServiceVM
+The downside to using this model is that [it is not advisable to fork processes while processing an HTTP request][6].

+## Non-Seaside Gem Servers

 ##Glossary